 On the other hand, some amazing technological advancements are available today.

-The perfect example of this is the GlammFire fireplace.
-This uses bio-ethanol – a fuel composed of biological substances – which is renewable and emission-free.
+The perfect example of this is the GlammFire bioethanol burners.
+They use bioethanol, a fuel composed of biological substances – which is renewable and emission-free.

 GlammFire fires are highly controllable and environmentally-sound, yet they still produce a perfect flame with all the aesthetic appeal and therapeutic value that brings.
 A thing of beauty, but smart too in every sense of the word.